Press release | Date: 19/06/2018 | Ministry of Finance| No: 23/2018

 When the current regulation was adopted in December 2016, the Ministry of Finance introduced requirements in the regulation specific to Oslo.
 In Oslo, the quota for loans that do not meet all requirements in the regulation was reduced to 8 per cent.
 In addition, the cap on the LTV-ratio on secondary homes in Oslo was reduced to 60 per cent.
 Both requirements have been retained in the new regulation.

 In the new regulation, equity credit release agreements are exempted from the amortization requirement, the DTI-limit and the debt-servicing ability requirement.

 In June 2015, the Ministry of Finance adopted a regulation on requirements for new residential mortgage loans.
-The regulation was based on existing mortgage lending guidelines from the Financial Services Authority.
+The regulation was based on existing mortgage lending guidelines from the Financial Supervisory Authority.
 The regulation took effect from 1 July 2015 and expired 31 December 2016.
 The Ministry of Finance extended and amended the regulation on 14 December 2016.
 The new regulation took effect 1 January 2017 and will be in force until 30 June 2018.

-On 28 February 2018, the Ministry of Finance issued a public consultation on a recommendation from the Financial Services Authority to extend the mortgage regulation with some adjustments.
+On 28 February 2018, the Ministry of Finance issued a public consultation on a recommendation from the Financial Supervisory Authority to extend the mortgage regulation with some adjustments.
 The public consultation ended on 11 April 2018.